-Year Ended December 31, Ended
+Year Ended December 31, 2009 Nine Months Ended September 30, 2010

-December 31, C

-September 30,

-2009 2010

-(in tho usands)
+nousands)

 ARX-01 \$ 5,343 \$ 505

 ARX-02 2,721 517

 ARX-03 1,426 1,538

 Overhead 6,012 3,749

 Total Research & Development Expenses \$ 15,502 \$ 6,309

 Due to the inherently unpredictable nature of product development, we are unable to estimate the costs we will incur in the continued development of ARX-01, ARX-02 and ARX-03.
 Development timelines, the probability of success and development costs can differ materially from expectations.
 While we are currently focused on advancing ARX-01, and subsequently ARX-02 and ARX-03, our future research and development expenses will depend on the clinical success of each product candidate as well as ongoing assessments of the commercial potential of our product candidates.
 In addition, we cannot predict which product candidates may be subject to future collaborations, when these arrangements will be secured, if at all, and to what degree these arrangements would affect our development plans and capital requirements.
-We expect to incur increased research and development expenses as we commence our Phase 3 clinical program including the clinical trials necessary to obtain regulatory approval for ARX-01.
+We expect to incur increased research and development expenses as we commence two of our planned ARX-01 Phase 3 clinical trials, and subject to additional funding, our third Phase 3 clinical trial required to file our NDA.